Inverse SRB measures for endomorphisms on surfaces: Other tools: F lner sequences, Yomdin Theory

 We are interested on studying limit measures of the sequence

-The F\"olner-Gibbs property is a version of the classical Gibbs property restricted to a F\"olner sequence.
-Burguet shows that this is sufficient to relate the entropy of limit measures associated to $\mu_{n_k}$ with the associated cocycle as follows.
+The F{\o}lner-Gibbs property is a version of the classical Gibbs property restricted to a F{\o}lner sequence.
+Burguet shows that this is sufficient to relate the entropy of limit measures associated to $\mu_{n}^{F_n}$ with the associated cocycle as follows.